 Currently the school has 24 children who have less than 90% attendance and 7 children with less than 85% attendance.
 Obviously children can not help feeling/getting ill but this means that 8% of our children had learning that was disrupted by absence so far this academic year.

 Unless your child has a serious underlying condition or catches an infectious disease, we would not expect any child to have attendance below 98%.

-Indeed our target this year is to achieve 96% attendance across the school and therefore, we are making some amendments to our Attendance Policy that will hopefully be 'live' in the Summer Term.
-Details will be sent out to parents/ carers in due course.
+Indeed our target this year is to achieve 96% attendance across the school and therefore, we are making some amendments to our Attendance Policy that have gone 'live' this Summer Term.

 Again we would like to thank those of you whose children's attendance is 98% or above.

 We finished the Spring Term with a whole school attendance rate of 95.2% for the term (last year was 95.3%), and 95.6% for this year to date, (last year was 95.1%.)